C3lineTan/Cyclistic-Case-Study/README.md

 ## Process
 SQL Query: [Data Cleaning](https://github.com/C3lineTan/Cyclistic-Case-Study/blob/main/Data%20Cleaning)

-- 5,667,717 rows found
+- 5,667,717 rows found initially in the 'tripdata_2022' table
-- Check data type of all columns
+- Checked data type of all columns to ensure they are correct
 - No duplicates found
 - Null values found in start_station_name, start_station_id, end_station_name, end_station_id, end_lat, end_lng
 - 1,298,357 rows with null values were removed
-- 69 rows with ended_at earlier than started_at were removed
+- 69 rows with ended_at being earlier than started_at were removed
 - Added day_of_week, month and ride_length columns
-- 395 rows with ride_length equals to 0 or more than a day were removed
+- 395 rows with ride_length equals to 0 or ride_length more than a day were removed

 <a name="analyze"></a>
 ## Analyze